You will find various 3D Models and prints that I have made.

 Also included is a drill jig template so you can correctly drill M3 hole placements.
 (M3 is printed)

-Print also has M3 holes printed into it, that may require some pre drilling to fit your screw size.
+Print also has M3 holes printed into it, which may require some pre-drilling to fit your screw size.
 And the printed hole depth is 10mm.

 Updated and source files will be found on my website, also once I get M3 heat inserts I will update files for heat inserts.
 Enjoy!

 This is my take on a skew test and adjustment.
-1st version works with a 152mm caliper, 2nd version will be for a larger caliper. (right now its just the X and Y, still need to print and test the Z options, coming soon).
+1st version works with a 152mm caliper, 2nd version will be for a larger caliper. (right now it’s just the X and Y, still need to print and test the Z options, which coming soon).

 The test rig needs to be printed on a printer all ready square.
-Then print test blocks on units that needs adjusting.
-Down the road I hope to have a metal version of the test rig milled.
+Then print test blocks on units that need adjusting.
+Down the road, I hope to have a metal version of the test rig milled.

 How to use:

 Using a large 2x4x6” machinist block zero out all 4 dial gauges.
-It is best to leave a mm or so of space on the side while block is against bottom of test rig.
-This will give you some space if text block is out of square.
+It is best to leave an mm or so of space on the side while the block is against the bottom of the test rig.
+This will give you some space if the text block is out of square.

 Print test block.

-Bulges from base or top from the elephant effect should not matter on test rig. (indents are made in test rig to ignore these, so no need to sand down.) the ends are flat to measure with caliper, with the corners rounded to give better prints.
+Bulges from the base or top from the elephant effect should not matter on the test rig. (indents are made in the test rig to ignore these, so no need to sand down.) the ends are flat to measure with a caliper, with the corners rounded to give better prints.
 If these rounded corners still pop out you may need to carefully sand them away.
-You do not want to sand the areas the dial gauges meetup.
-If they do move seam to another location (I use all Z seam on left corner, as bulges on this part also have clearance from test rig.
+You do not want to sand the areas the dial gauges meet up.
+If they do move the seam to another location (I use all Z seam on the left corner, as bulges on this part also have clearance from the test rig.
 The idea is no sanding should be done, just quick tests.

 Grind down the ends of the grub screw or bolt so you do not damage your dial gauges.
-They should be held in-place with very little force.
-I using M3 20mm bolts that I tight with my fingers.
+They should be held in place with very little force.
+I use M3 20mm bolts that I tighten with my fingers.

-Place test block in test rig.
-Hold block against bottom 2 dial gauges, should be Zero.
+Place the test block in the test rig.
+Hold the block against the bottom 2 dial gauges, should be Zero.
 Then slide to the left until one of the 2 dial gauges reaches zero.
-The other dial gauge is you adjustment for X and Y.
+The other dial gauge is your adjustment for X and Y.

 The small test block has a distance of 95mm between dial gauges.
-Should be 152mm from corner to corners, 116mm sides, and 7mm thick
+Should be 152mm from corner to corner, 116mm sides, and 7mm thick

 Z test will also be 95mm, and will post in a week or so.

-Source files with a FreeCAD files so you can adjust the hookup points of the dial gauges to adjust for different lengths and shaft diameter using a spreadsheet in FreeCAD.
+Source files with FreeCAD files so you can adjust the hookup points of the dial gauges to adjust for different lengths and shaft diameters using a spreadsheet in FreeCAD.

 The light Blue Cells

 in the spreadsheet are to be changed to match your Dial gauges.
-Some changes may break the Fillet or chamfer that may need to be removed from the model tree, and then added back once you get the model to your settings.
-If things get real weird than you may need to fix the master sketch.
+Some changes may break the Fillet or chamfer that may need to be removed from the model tree and then added back once you get the model to your settings.
+If things get really weird then you may need to fix the master sketch.

 The Fillet’s for the corners of the test block and also the test mount where the test block is meant to be flush to the mount are required.
 If not you will get minor bulges on these corners that will make measurements incorrect.